HellaElla/Room-sims-with-BRIRs/README.md

 and is then convolved with the recorded sweep in order to deconvolve and obtain IR.
 However, looking at the spectrogram when convolving a 'y' signal with the IR reveals much low frequency content, making me think something went wrong here....

-I've high passed the trimmer BRIR using a 4th order at 30 Hz and this seemed to fix the low frequency blowout... at least perceptually.
+I've high passed the trimmed BRIR (100 samps before peak, and 3000 after the peak) using a 4th order at 30 Hz and this seemed to fix the low frequency blowout... at least perceptually.

 ```
 # Design a high-pass filter